GedSargent/javascript-es6-tasks/README.md

 # Basic JavaScript ES6 for React Challenges

+## Cloning in Github Desktop

+In Github Desktop, select _File > Clone Respository_ from the menu.

+In the dialogue box that appears, clone the project somewhere on your machine _*outside of OneDrive, or any other folder that will automatically sync to the cloud*_.
+It's best to find your user folder, and create a subdirectory there called 'development' that you can house everything in.

 ## Getting started

 Each file in this project contains a challenge for you to solve with JavaScript ES6.
 The challenges are geared towards ES6 syntax that you will use regularly in React.